 ✦ Calendula

-Calendula is the easiest annual flower to grow from seed and one of the most rewarding.
-The vivid orange and yellow flowers bloom from spring sowing through fall, the petals are edible and can be used to garnish salads and baked goods, and the plant self-seeds so reliably that a single sowing often produces plants for years afterward without any intervention.
+The vivid orange and yellow flowers bloom from spring through fall, the petals are edible, and the plant self-seeds so reliably that one good spring sowing often produces plants without any replanting for years afterward.

 PRO TIP: Collect and save calendula seeds from your best-performing plants at the end of the season.
 The large distinctive seeds are easy to collect and store.
 Saved seeds sown the following spring produce plants that are increasingly well-adapted to your specific garden conditions over successive generations.